 Small Things Grow Midwifery consists of licensed midwives Robina Khalid and Tanya Wills.
 We are friends and colleagues who originally owned our own solo homebirth practices, but then spent a year exploring what a collaborative midwifery practice would look like for us.
 During that time, we fell in love with the way we were able to empower and nurture each other, and in turn, better empower and nurture our clients.
 It was then easy to decide to join forces longterm and combine our practices for clients due in 2020 onward.

 In our practice, clients get to know each of us equally by alternating prenatal visits.
-Visits until 36 weeks occur at either our Brooklyn or Upper West Side offices (depending on the client's preference) and thereafter in the client's home.
+We both see clients at either of our Brooklyn or Upper West Side offices (depending on the client's preference) and each perform one home visit after 36 weeks so we can get acquainted with clients’ homes before their big day.
 We share on-call time so that we are not each on-call 24/7, 365 days a year (as we were in our solo practices!) which means sometimes we attend births individually with a birth assistant, but whenever it's possible we attend births together.
 We divide postpartum care as we do prenatal care, so every client has the opportunity to process their experience with each midwife.

 Partnering means sustainable midwifery practices, so we can serve the community we love for years to come.
 It means client access to passionate, well rested, fully present, wholly supported midwives at all times.
 It means two critical thinkers tackling every clinical issue that comes up.
 It means more ability to support future midwives.
 It also means, we have learned, a ton of laughter.